 Finding College Fit

 When searching for colleges, keep in mind the three kinds of fit: Personal, Academic, and Financial.
-Use our College Fit Worksheet (11.2021) to guide your research.
+The steps outlined below will help you figure out what those factors are for you.
+Once you identify potential colleges, use our College Fit Worksheet (6.2022) to guide your research.

 Every student look both inward and outward.
 Looking beyond surface characteristics will give a college search direction and result in better decisions.
 All of the resources linked in the section below are in the How to Create a Great College List handout by College Essay Guy/ Steve Antonoff/ Ted Fiske.

 A school must be suited academically, and in most cases, that means numbers: GPA and Test Scores.
 We encourage students to come up with schools that are likely and/or possible.

 College is priced like airline tickets, where almost everyone pays a different price.
 The challenge is to get a reasonable estimate of your net price, which may be very different than the sticker price.
 Everyone should look for outside scholarships, but the biggest grants and scholarships will come through the schools themselves.
 Research, done well ahead of applications, may literally pay off.

 There are two main types of aid: need-based aid and merit aid.
 Figure out which you will qualify for and then figure out which schools are best to target for that kind of aid.
 All schools offer need-based aid, though some schools will cover much more need than others.
 Only some schools offer merit aid, and the criteria and amounts vary widely.

 There are so many factors that go into college decisions.
 Figure out what is most important to you.